tessalt/coffeescriptbook/book.md

 If you'd like to take your prototyping skills out of the Framer environment so you can make prototypes or production code for any website, I'd still recommend leveraging a library to help out with the animations.
 Some suggestions:

 - [jQuery](https://jquery.com/) takes a lot of the pain out of interacting with the native browser environment.
-Outside of Framer, you might find that working with elements on a page can be a bit complex and verbose, jQuery can help ease the pain, and has a large plugin ecosystem that can give you a lot of extra functionality with very little code.
+Outside of Framer, you might find that working with elements on a page can be a bit complex and verbose. jQuery can help ease that pain, and has a large plugin ecosystem that can give you a lot of extra functionality with very little code.
 You can accomplish a lot with some basic JavaScript knowledge and jQuery.
 - [Move.js](http://visionmedia.github.io/move.js/) is a small and easy-to-use library for making CSS-based animations simpler.
 CSS-based animations are quickly becoming the standard because of their flexibility and performance, and you likely already know a lot of the syntax if you know some CSS.
-- [AnimateCSS](https://github.com/daneden/animate.css) also leverages CSS for animations, and lets you write as very little JavaScript for your animations by moving it all to pre-written CSS.
+- [AnimateCSS](https://github.com/daneden/animate.css) also leverages CSS for animations, and lets you write minimal JavaScript for your animations by moving it all to pre-written CSS.
 - [Snap.svg](http://snapsvg.io/) is a great library for animating vector graphics in the browser, which are resolution-independent and more flexible than the boxes and circles you can make with regular browser elements.

 # Getting help